Skip to content

 Specification file Project intent Design decisions, data contracts, behavioral requirements

 Specs drift from implementation and mislead agents when stale.
 Static specs go out of sync with evolving code — a problem several 2025–2026 practitioner reports identify as the dominant failure mode.
 Isoform notes that "reality changes faster than specs do," and that keeping specs synchronized with code creates a maintenance tax that grows with system complexity (Isoform, 2025).
-Augment Code argues that a stale spec misleads agents more dangerously than a stale design doc misleads humans, because agents execute the plan confidently without flagging divergence (Augment Code, 2026).
-Kent Beck's critique goes further: writing the entire specification before implementation encodes the assumption that nothing learned during implementation should change the spec, which contradicts how software actually evolves (Kindred, 2026).
+Augment Code argues that a stale spec misleads agents more dangerously than a stale design doc misleads humans, because agents follow the plan confidently without flagging divergence (Augment Code, 2026).
+Kent Beck's critique goes further: writing the entire specification before implementation assumes that nothing learned during implementation should change the spec, which contradicts how software actually evolves (Kindred, 2026).
 Treat the spec as a living artifact updated each cycle, not a frozen contract — and favor the approach for stable contracts and well-understood domains over exploratory work with evolving requirements.

 • Legacy modernization — captures essential business logic in a clean spec without inheriting technical debt